darischen/dchen/client/public/markdown/16bit-adder.md

 An adder for numbers of *n* length can be created from a serial connections of single-bit full adders, detailed above.
 However, each subsequent bit *i* where 1 $\leq$ *i* $\leq$ *n* after the first bit i = 0 depends on the calculation before it being complete before the operation on the current bit can be performed.
 This is because the previous iteration's output carry-out is the input carry-out for the current iteration.
 The current calculation cannot proceed until the previous one has finished.
 This implementation is called the Ripple Carry Adder.

-A flaw of the Ripple Carry Adder is the high delay between the input and output.
+One flaw of the Ripple Carry Adder is the high delay between the input and output.
 A rectification of this problem is the Carry Look Ahead Adder, which enables the higher indexed carry inputs to be calculated in parallel, rather than waiting on previous carry operations to output.
 Two new functions are now added: \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Carry-generate function:  $g_i = x_i \cdot y_i$ \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Carry-propagate function: $p_i = x_i \oplus y_i$